BonyChops/keymaster/README.md

 `keymaster get MyKeyName`

 The first time you `get` the secret, you should "always allow" the `keymaster` binary.
-Upon subsequent accesses, you will always be prompted for TouchID in order to access the secret.
+Upon subsequent accesses, you will be prompted for TouchID, Apple Watch in order to access the secret.
+It'll fallback to password prompt once no methods are availabe.

 To change the secret, you can use the `Keychain Access.app` that comes with your Mac.